-You can differ males from females during the breeding season because males have white prickles called breeding tubercles, on the other side the females will gain a fatter appearance because it is carrying eggs.
+You can differentiate males from females during the breeding season because males have white prickles called breeding tubercles.
+On the other side, the females will gain a fatter appearance because it is carrying eggs.

 Black Moor Goldfish Diseases

-Black Moor Goldfish if are cared for properly and maintained under the designated parameters won’t catch any sort of disease.
+Black Moor Goldfish, if cared for properly and maintained under the designated parameters, won’t catch any sort of disease.

 - Costia – A disease that causes cloudiness of the skin.